 - Making events marketable to sponsors

-- Ensure that the planning committee is committed to the sustainable event.
-Establish sustainable criteria, assign duties, set goals and objectives, and measure outcomes.
+- Establish sustainable criteria, assign duties, set goals and objectives, and measure outcomes.

-- Locate sites that are transit-accessible (bus, trolley, tram, metro, rail), walkable, or bikable.
+- Locate sites that are transit-accessible (bus, street car, tram, metro, rail), walkable, or bikeable.
 Publicize transit options.

 - Publicize your commitment to the sustainable event with your outreach materials and in your communications with potential sponsors, funders, presenters, participants, and contractors.